-Note: The addressed device must first have global write protection disabled in order for this command to take effect.
+Note: The addressed device must be in the Setup Mode in order for this command to take effect.

 10.1.8.
 The "Get Device Status" Command

 The "Get Device Status" Command is used to retrieve the contents of the 8-bit Device Status Register.
 The "Get Device Status" Command has a Message Data ID of 0x07 and has the following syntax: